golang/pkgsite/tests/README.md

 testdata directory that show the cause of the failure.

 Use `./devtools/docker/compose.sh logs` to get detailed logs of the docker containers.

+### Troubleshooting

+If docker fails with "connect: cannot assign requested address" during `run.sh`, try running it again.
+It will eventually succeed.
+Do not pass the '-rm' flag so that prior state is preserved.
+You can also try reducing the value of cmdgonetlimit in devtools/docker/compose.yaml.